 School districts apply to their state’s SEA—Department of Education or Office of Public Instruction—to receive funding (see how much ESSER funds your state was awarded here).

 Each SEA will have its own process, so it is imperative you continue to monitor your state’s SEA for information on the steps you need to take to receive funding.
 For example, the Texas Education Agency (TEA) is opening their grant application in June.
 School districts will submit the application online, and within ten business days, the TEA will email a preliminary grant award and release 20% of the allocated funds to the school district.
-The allocated funds per school district are posted here.
 This allows schools to receive partial funding quickly.
 Schools will receive 100% of their funds after the TEA further reviews the applications.